|

 the many threats are illegal logging (both adjacent to and within

 the Park and poaching of wildlife.
-Although wrong, these problems
+Although illegal and damaging, these problems

 Illegal